 - 1. Services performed in connection with conditions not classified in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association; - 3. outside of an initial assessment, services as treatment for a primary diagnosis of conditions and problems that may be a focus of clinical attention, but are specifically noted not to be mental disorders within the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association; - 4. outside of initial assessment, services as treatment for the primary diagnosis of learning disabilities, pyromania, kleptomania, gambling disorder and paraphilic disorder; - 5.
-Services that are solely educational in nature or otherwise paid under state or federal law for purely educational purposes; - 6. tuition for or services that are school-based for children and adolescents required to be provided by, or paid for by, the school under the Individuals with Disabilities Education Act;
+Services that are solely educational in nature or otherwise paid under state or federal law for purely educational purposes;

-- 7. outside of initial assessment, unspecified disorders for which the provider is not obligated to provide clinical rationale as defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association; - 8.
-Transitional Living Services. - 9.
-Non-Medical 24-Hour Withdrawal Management. - 10.
-High intensity residential care including American Society of Addiction Medicine (ASAM) criteria for Covered Persons with substance-related and addictive disorders who are unable to participate in their care due to significant cognitive impairment.
+- 6. tuition for or services that are school-based for children and adolescents required to be provided by, or paid for by, the school under the Individuals with Disabilities Education Act; - 7. outside of initial assessment, unspecified disorders for which the provider is not obligated to provide clinical rationale as defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association; - 8.
+Transitional Living Services (including recovery residences). - 9.
+Non-medical 24-hour withdrawal management providing 24-hour supervision, observation, and support for Covered Persons who are intoxicated or experiencing withdrawal, using peer and social support rather than medical and nursing care. - 10.
+Residential care for Covered Persons with substance-related and addictive disorders who are unable to participate in their care due to significant cognitive impairment.